House of the Binns

 We’d love you to visit the Euan’s Guide website to review the accessibility of Trust places and tell us (and others) what’s good and where we need to do better.

-Disabled parking is available at the main door by arrangement.
+Two disabled parking spaces are available at the main door of the house.

 We are approximately 2 miles from NCN76 at Blackness, via the B9109.